 Practically everyone is familiar with stocks as investments, but many people aren’t aware of stock-based derivatives.
 On Plus500, stock CFDs are one of the commonly-traded products.

 Unlike some stock CFDs brokers, Plus500 offers robust risk management tools, including a zero-slippage guaranteed stop feature for limiting losses.
-These risk management tools are paired with a leverage ratio of 1:20.
-At this leverage ratio, traders can realise solid profits on small to medium-sized positions based on stock prices.
+These risk management tools are paired with a maximum leverage ratio of 300:1.
 As in the case of Forex pairs, however, this leverage ratio is lower than some competitive brokers offer.
 Plus500 trading products derived from stocks also offer both short and long-term holding options, giving traders greater flexibility when opening their trading positions.

 Closely related to stock CFDs are index CFDs, which track the performance of a stock index, rather than that of shares in an individual company.
 Some of the indices that traders can choose from using these Plus500 trading products include: